rmcdonough/cop307/content/synthetics/apicanary.md

 Since this is an API testing canary which does not have UI, there were no screenshots captured.

-20. Navigate around the `Metrics` and `Configuration` tabs to see more details about the canary run.
+20. Navigate around the `Monitoring` and `Configuration` tabs to see more details about the canary run.

 ![New canary2](/images/synthetics/synthetics4.gif)